 Closing the Full Snow Moon Circle

 Earth spirits, we offer our eternal thanks for joining us in our full snow moon circle.
-Our minds are full of optimism and we look forward to the days when the blanket of white subsides and the rich black soil once again fills our field of vision.
+Feed our minds with all things great and wonderful so that we may become better decision makers, better thinkers, and help us choose the path that will help us grow our insight into the world and the universe.
 We bid you farewell. <extinguish green candle>

 This circle is now open!